1994 Toshiba Classic

-The 1994 Toshiba Classic was a women's tennis tournament played on outdoor hard courts in San Diego, California in the United States that was part of Tier II of the 1994 WTA Tour.
+The 1994 Toshiba Classic was a women's tennis tournament played on outdoor hard courts in San Diego, California, United States that was part of Tier II of the 1994 WTA Tour.
 It was the 16th edition of the tournament and was held from August 1 through August 7, 1994.
 First-seeded Steffi Graf won the singles title, her fourth at the event.